 What Is Telematics?

-Telematics is an interdisciplinary field of research that will encapsulate telecommunications, vehicle technology, road transportation services, road safety, and other factors to provide measurements of traffic standards, driver performance, and other statistics.
+Telematics is a field of research that will encapsulate telecommunications, vehicle technology, road transportation services, road safety, and other factors to provide measurements of traffic standards, driver performance, and other statistics.

 Telematics is not necessarily a new idea.